tasmota/docs/docs/Esptool.md

 Packages for Esptool are maintained for [Debian](https://packages.debian.org/stretch/esptool) and [Ubuntu](https://packages.ubuntu.com/cosmic/esptool) and can be installed with `sudo apt install esptool`.

 ## Download Tasmota
-Download the latest Tasmota release firmware file [tasmota.bin](https://github.com/arendst/Tasmota/releases) to a known folder.
-A second source is [thehackbox](http://ota.tasmota.com/tasmota/release/) This source can be used for OTA too.
+Download the latest Tasmota release firmware file [tasmota.bin](http://ota.tasmota.com/tasmota/release/) to a known folder.

 ## Upload Tasmota